-Practice supervisor
+Internship supervisor

 In addition to being assigned a supervisor at the internship workplace, the student will also have a supervisor allocated by the educational institution.
-The supervisor, to be selected on the basis of his or her competences within the relevant academic areas, shall be appointed by the internship coordinator and the Education Management at Center for Engineering.
+The supervisor is appointed by the course manager for the engineering internship.

 5.2 During the internship